-Supervisor of Student Services - Contact this individual if unable to resolve student behavior or discipline issues with the principal.
+Director of Student Services - Contact this individual if unable to resolve student behavior or discipline issues with the principal.

-Supervisor of Finance - Contact this individual if you have questions regarding school finances.
+Director of Finance - Contact this individual if you have questions regarding school finances.

-Supervisor of Technology - Contact this individual if unable to resolve matters involving technology with your building tech.
+Director of Technology - Contact this individual if unable to resolve matters involving technology with your building tech.

-Superintendent of Schools - When you are unable to resolve a concern with the teacher, principal, or supervisor.
+Superintendent of Schools - When you are unable to resolve a concern with the teacher, principal, supervisor, or director.

-PROGRAMS, POLICIES, AND PROCEDURES NOTICE OF NON-DISCRIMINATION
+PROGRAMS, POLICIES, AND PROCEDURES

+NOTICE OF NON-DISCRIMINATION